Close Menu

 How to Test Whether Multibank Group Is a Scam

-• Verify Licensing: Use official channels to confirm Multibank is licensed with ASIC, MAS, CySEC, etc.
+• Verify Licensing: Confirm official registration with ASIC, MAS, CySEC, and other regulators.

-• Spot Red Flags: Be cautious of claims of universal regulation—some are false, per DFSA warnings.
+• Spot Red Flags: Watch for claims of universal regulation; some may be false, as DFSA alerts highlight.

-• Consult User Feedback: Search forums like Forex Peace Army and TrustPilot for consistent themes in complaints.
+• Consult User Feedback: Review forums and sites like TrustPilot and Forex Peace Army for consistent patterns.

 Sponsored